whosonfirst/go-writer-slackcat/README.md

 	}

 	// WriteString is provided as a convenience if you don't
-	// feel like []byte() all the things per the default io.Writer
+	// feel like []byte("-ing") all the things per the default
-	// interface spec
+	// io.Writer interface spec

 	_, err = w.WriteString("WriteString " + msg)